-Tuesday, August 13, 2019
+Thursday, August 29, 2019

-Montana Native Women's Coalition Board ex-treasurer charged with embezzlement of grant money
+Montana Native Women's Coalition Board ex-chairwoman charged with fraud in embezzlement of grant money

-BILLINGS-The former board treasurer of the Montana Native Women's Coalition was arraigned today on charges in a 10-count indictment accusing her, along with the Coalition's ex-chairwoman, of stealing federal grant funds to make unapproved trips to Las Vegas and to receive other unauthorized benefits, U.S. Attorney Kurt Alme said.
+BILLNGS-The former chairwoman of the Montana Native Women's Coalition was arraigned today on charges in a 10-count indictment accusing her, and the Coalition's ex-treasurer, of stealing federal grant funds to make unapproved trips to Las Vegas and to receive other unauthorized benefits, U.S. Attorney Kurt Alme said.

-Barbara Mary Daychief, 43, of Browning, pleaded not guilty to theft from a program receiving federal funding, wire fraud, fraudulent travel claims and misprision of felony.
-Daychief, who was the Coalition's treasurer, is charged with a total of six counts.
+Meredith McConnell, 50, of Busby, pleaded not guilty to seven counts charging her with theft from a program receiving federal funding, wire fraud, fraudulent travel claims and misprision of felony.
+McConnell was the Coalition's chairwoman and the executive director of Healing Hearts.